siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

 To build a custom NOMAD ELN, you need to use the NOMAD metainfo schema language, primarily written in YAML.
 You custom schema file must have the ending extension `archive.yaml`

 ??? info "1.
-NOMAD's archive.yaml files start with the `definitions` keyword and can have a `name` and `description` (Click to expand)"
+NOMAD's archive.yaml files start with the `definitions` keyword, and must have a `name`, and can have a `description`."

     NOMAD syntax is:
     ```yaml